Coronavirus News: DOC officers accuse city leadership of not doing enough to protect them amid COVID-19

 "COBA had to purchase 40,000 masks on our own several weeks ago because the DOC was doing nothing to help our members," Husamudeen said in a statement.
 "Now we learn that thousands of masks were sitting in a storehouse on Rikers the whole time.
 This revelation is yet another example of DOC's negligence and willful indifference to the suffering of our members."

+"We care deeply about the health and wellbeing of our staff and those in their care, and we are providing masks and gloves to all personnel, as well as masks to all people in custody.
+We have a sufficient supply and there are protocols in place to ensure that PPE is regularly replenished."

-Neither the Mayor's Office nor the DOC responded to requests from Eyewitness News for comment.
+The Mayor's Office did not respond to requests from Eyewitness News for comment.

 MORE CORONAVIRUS COVID-19 COVERAGE